Who pays tuition fee?

 - Non EU/EEA students in full degree programmes

-- All guest students who's studies are related to an exchange agreement
+- All guest students who's studies are not related to an exchange agreement

 How and when to pay

 Payment instructions is sent to your listed email after you have accepted admission to SDU.

 It is possible to pay by credit card or bank transfer.
 Please note that if you pay by bank transfer, it may take up to 21 days before your payment is registered.
 This may slow down the process of applying for your student visa since SDU cannot initiate the application process before the payment is registered.

 Full degree students

 You will find the tuition fee rate listed when reading about a specific study programme.
 You can also see the tuition fee rates for programmes under each faculty:

 - Tuition at Engineering

 - Tuition at Business and Social Sciences